telicent-oss/graphql-jena/docs/schemas.md

 [Traversal](#traversal) schemas do, and includes higher level IES concepts like states.
 It has the following query operations defined:

-- `search` and `searchV2` for using a search against Telicent Search API as the starting point for retrieving nodes in the dataset
+- `search` and `searchWithMetadata` for using a search against Telicent Search API as the starting point for retrieving nodes in the dataset
-- `getAllEntities` for retreiving all nodes in the dataset
+- `getAllEntities` for retrieving all nodes in the dataset
 - `states` for retrieving states (an IES ontology concept) of other entities in the dataset
 - `node` for retrieving a single ndoe from the dataset
 - `nodes` for retrieving multiple nodes from the dataset